tonethar/IGME-330-Spring-2023/notes/wc-2.md

 - Write the necessary code in the `window.onload = ...` event handler
 - You will be dynamically creating `<my-bookmark>` and `<li>` elemets and adding them to `<ul id="bookmarks">`
-- It should look like this (and make sure that the links all function):
+- When you are done, it should look like this (and make sure that the links all function):

 <hr>